clseibold/Edim/README.md

 * Delete line
 * Preview whole file
 * Cancel operation (using Ctrl-X+Enter)
+* Shows previous line of current line being operated on to give context

 ## TODO
 * Cancel Prompts for getting information for a command (for example, when it prompt you to enter a line number when one wasn't provided when the command was typed)